 If you’re outside and you begin to see the hairs on your hand stand on end, your skin begins to tingle and you get a metallic taste in your mouth, you’re probably in the zone to get struck by lightning.
 It’s important that you immediately get to shelter and get on the ground to make yourself a smaller target.
 It’s been said that you should touch the ground with the balls of your feet and do your best to get out of the area as soon as possible.

-Sharks Swimming Towards Deeper Waters Can Mean An Impending Hurricane
+Sharks Swimming Towards Deeper Waters Can Mean an Impending Hurricane

-In the off chance that you’re out in the ocean and you see a bunch of sharks swimming deeper in the water, it’s likely that a hurricane or tropical storm is approaching.
+On the off chance that you’re out in the ocean and you see a bunch of sharks swimming deeper in the water, it’s likely that a hurricane or tropical storm is approaching.
 They are probably sensing the drop in barometric pressure that accompanies the storm and trying to get out of the hectic zone.

 Unlike the terrifying movie, Jaws, sharks don't usually go around with the sole purpose of attacking humans.
 Instead of remaining in shallow waters and getting stranded on the shore, sharks simply try to get to safety.
 Don’t believe those fake pictures of sharks in flooded malls and streets, because these animals didn’t evolve for millions of years to be that stupid.

-A Ring Around The Moon Or Sun Can Determine Tomorrow's Weather
+A Ring Around the Moon or Sun Can Determine Tomorrow's Weather

-Rising Water Levels Mean A Flood Is Coming
+Rising Water Levels Mean a Flood Is Coming

 Of course, you may already know that you should turn around if you see flooding ahead.
 Sometimes the water levels may not seem very high, leading you to believe that you’re able to drive through it.
 Most times vehicles get stuck and cause terrible damage to your cars or trucks.

-Ecosystem Canaries Warn About An Ecosystem’s Collapse
+Ecosystem Canaries Warn About an Ecosystem’s Collapse

 There was a time when coal miners used canaries to check for any poisonous gasses underground.
 However, now there are scientists who are looking to “ecosystem canaries” to check the health of an ecosystem.
 These canaries may not even be birds at all, but the species that have started dying even before the ecosystem crashes completely.